thebrowsercompany/swift-build/docs/WindowsQuickStart.md

 ### Enable Symbolic Links Support

-> [!INFO] This step only needs to be completed if your User is not an Administrator, as
+> [!NOTE]
-> Adminstrators already have permission to create symbolic links.
+> This step only needs to be completed if your User is not an Administrator, as Adminstrators already have permission to create symbolic links.

 Grant your user the `SeCreateSymbolicLinkPrivilege` rights.
 This can be done by applying a Group Policy Object to the system.
 Run `gpedit.msc` and navigate to